 Chief Financial Officer

-Mr Carroll, aged 52, was appointed as Chief Financial Officer (CFO) and a member of the Executive Committee of the Company in December 2015, with responsibility for Commercial and Finance, Mergers and Acquisitions, Project Delivery and Exploration.
+Mr Carroll, aged 52, was appointed as CFO and a member of the Executive Committee of the Company in December 2015, with responsibility for Commercial and Finance, Mergers and Acquisitions, Project Delivery and Exploration.
 He is also a director of a number of subsidiaries of the Company.

-Prior to joining the Company, Mr Carroll was CEO and managing director of Macmahon Holdings Limited (a company listed on Australian Securities Exchange (ASX)), and previously held the positions of CFO and director of International Mining, and Chief Operating Officer of Mining at Macmahon Holdings Limited.
-Prior to that, he was CFO of Woodside Petroleum Limited, and also worked in senior financial roles within BHP Billiton Limited and Foster’s Brewing Group.
+Prior to joining the Company, Mr Carroll was CEO and managing director of Macmahon Holdings Limited (a company listed on ASX), and previously held the positions of CFO and director of International Mining, and Chief Operating Officer of Mining at Macmahon Holdings Limited.
+Prior to that, he was CFO of Woodside Petroleum Limited, and also worked in senior financial roles within BHP Billiton Limited.